Enjoyed episodes #112 (Ricoeur) and #113 (Jesus’s Parables)? Listen to the Aftershows!

 The Philosophy and Theatre Group’s discussion of Grotowski’s Akropolis is now available to PEL Citizens.

 A Not School discussion about Karl Jaspers’s 1947 work about his existential ideal and how that relates to religion and ontology.

 We are going to read To The Lighthouse by Virginia Woolf for our conversation this March in Philosophical Fiction.
 A few regulars and I chose a book from our List of Suggestions to read before our conversation where we’ll go over the plot, discuss the characters, recall apt passages, and try to get at what everything is all about anyway.
-To The Lighthouse will Continue Reading …
+To The Lighthouse will be my first Virginia Woolf Continue Reading …